 Here is our ever growing list of food, drink, and even some food festivals we recommend when in New Orleans:

 This shop is renowned for their delectable beignets and boldly flavored cafe au lait.
 The most popular location is on Decatur Street right next to Jackson Square.
-It’s the perfect spot to enjoy a sweet treat and sit for a spell while people watching at all hours since they are open 24 hours.
+It’s the perfect spot to enjoy a sweet treat and sit for a spell while people watching at all hours since they are open 24/7.

 Occasionally I like to splurge, especially when it comes to treating my taste buds.
 Antoine’s, located in the French Quarter, has been delighting the taste buds of food lovers since 1840 and is the oldest family run restaurant in New Orleans.
 My favorite dish is the Alligator soup, and of course their famous Baked Alaska for dessert!
 It’s a great place to dress up and indulge in world renowned French-Creole cuisine.
 Don’t forget to make a reservation, and ask to take the tour of the restaurant after your dinner.
-There are 14 dining rooms that each have a unique history and charm.
+There are 14 dining rooms that each have a unique history behind them.

 If you are a fried chicken fan, you definitely have to visit this restaurant as soon as possible.
 This is the tastiest, most savory fried chicken recipe I have ever had the pleasure of eating.
 It’s located a bit off the beaten path but totally worth the trip.
 Get there right when they open or you will have to stand in line and be tortured by the heavenly aromas emanating from the kitchen while you wait!